johanzi/gwas_gemma/README.md

 ### Remove unwanted chromosomes

 Note: If you have chromosomes or organelle genomes to be excluded (mitochondria, chloroplasts, ...), you should remove them as they increase the number of SNPs to be tested and therefore decrease the threshold of significance (if Bonferroni correction is used for instance).
-In this case I want to keep only the 5 chromosomes of Arabidopsis thaliana
+In this case I want to keep only the 5 chromosomes of *A. thaliana*

 ```
 vcftools --gzvcf subset_80_biallelic_only_alt_no_indels_no_singletons.recode.vcf.gz \